Fractured Magic: Chapter Ten

 “So?”

-“It'll be fun,” Roman said.
-“And knowing you, you'll spend all evening fretting over how the show went if you don't have something to distract you.”
+“It’ll be fun,” Roman pressed.
+“And knowing you, you’ll spend all evening fretting over how the show went if you don’t have something to distract you.”

 “There are other distractions than parties,” Dinara tried, laying a hand meaningfully on Roman’s chest.